Orlando-pt/github-repos/README.md

 ## Final considerations

 I had a lot of fun doing this challenge.
-I hope it causes good impressions, and if it doesn't, I appreciate the opportunity to do it.
+I hope you learned a little bit about me and my work.
 Bye, have a good day!